-Last week, we looked at adventures in middle school rejection and the “longing to belong” that can drive our decisions and relationships years later.
+We are creatures made for community.
+We have a longing to belong and experiences with rejection that shape decisions, relationships, and our willingness to take risks.
 This week, I’ve asked a friend to share her life-in-the-trenches parenting story of just how subtly the feelings of rejection and unworthiness can creep in.
 She and her husband have spent months encouraging and helping their lovely, talented daughter who found herself nearly wrecked by a constant barrage of social media content that left her feeling unworthy and unlovable.
 I think you’ll find what they’ve learned insightful and practical.
 Continue reading “when the battle for “likes” wrecks your child”

 This summer I’ve gotten the chance to know Victoria Adams, a senior religion major at Baylor University who is interning with the youth ministry at our church.
 She recently shared a message with our middle school group about how God can meet us in our place of weakness and remind us that we are His beloved children.
 That resonated with me, too, so I’ve asked her to guest blog this week with her story.

 Not the “she hears me sometimes then ignores me others” type deaf but fully and completely without hearing.
 My parents found this out by cupping their hands and yelling at me while I was sleeping as a baby.

 I would not flinch.
 Continue reading “love far beyond any weakness”

 It was unbelievably early one autumn morning, still dark outside, but I was wide awake.
 I was eight months pregnant with our second child and at that “happy but uncomfortable” stage—probably not sleeping because of my squashed bladder or my aching back.
 I wasn’t the only one awake, though.
 Two little feet were padding down the stairs.
 Two dark-chocolate eyes were looking for me.
 Continue reading “like a child”